sp1aca9fa/maps/README.md

 2. A request is sent to the OpenStreetMap Nominatim API
 3. The API returns geographic coordinates (latitude & longitude)
 4. The app dynamically updates the UI:
-   - Displays the coordinates
-   - Renders a Leaflet map centered on the location
+   - Renders a Leaflet map fitted to the result's bounding box
-   - Places a marker at the result

 ## Implementation Note